 The Company of Wolves

-We are delighted to announce that during Autumn 2015 and Spring / Summer 2016 we will be touring ‘The Company of Wolves’ based on the stories by Angela Carter.
+We are delighted to announce that in Spring 2016 we will be touring ‘The Company of Wolves’ based on the stories by Angela Carter.

 TOTAL THEATRE ‘….beautifully crafted adventure theatre… like stepping inside the pages of the fairytale, or falling into a dark dream’